Ernesto becomes a hurricane after pummeling northeast Caribbean and knocking out power in the region

 “People already prepared themselves with candles,” said Lucía Rodríguez, a 31-year-old street vendor.

+Rooftop solar systems are scarce but keep growing in Puerto Rico, where fossil fuels generate 94% of the island's electricity.
+At the time María hit, there were 8,000 rooftop installations, compared with more than 117,000 currently, according to the Institute for Energy Economics and Financial Analysis.

-Puerto Rico Gov. Pedro Pierluisi announced late Tuesday that U.S. President Joe Biden had approved his request to use emergency FEMA funds as a result of the tropical storm.
+Pierluisi announced late Tuesday that U.S. President Joe Biden had approved his request to use emergency FEMA funds if needed as a result of the tropical storm.

-Ernesto is the fifth named storm of this year’s Atlantic hurricane season.
+Ernesto is the fifth named storm and the third hurricane of this year’s Atlantic hurricane season.
+Since 1966, only four other years have had three or more hurricanes in the Atlantic by mid-August, according to Philip Klotzbach, Colorado State University hurricane researcher.

 The National Oceanic and Atmospheric Administration has predicted an above-average Atlantic hurricane season this year because of record warm ocean temperatures.
 It forecast 17 to 25 named storms, with four to seven major hurricanes of Category 3 or higher.